met4citizen/TalkingHead/README.md

 `showAvatar(avatar, [onprogress=null])` | Load and show the specified avatar.
 The `avatar` object must include the `url` for GLB file.
 Optional properties are `body` for either male `M` or female `F` body form, `ttsLang`, `ttsVoice`, `ttsRate`, `ttsPitch`, `ttsVolume`, `avatarMood` and `avatarMute`.
 `setView(view, [opt])` | Set view.
 Supported views are `"full"`, `"upper"`  and `"head"`.
 Options `opt` can be used to set `cameraDistance`, `cameraX`, `cameraY`, `cameraRotateX`, `cameraRotateY`.
 `speakText(text, [opt={}], [onsubtitles=null], [excludes=[]])` | Add the `text` string to the speech queue.
 The text can contain face emojis.
 Options `opt` can be used to set text-specific `ttsLang`, `ttsVoice`, `ttsRate`, `ttsPitch`, `ttsVolume`, `avatarMood`, `avatarMute`.
 Optional callback function `onsubtitles` is called whenever a new subtitle is to be written with the parameter of the added string.
 The optional `excludes` is an array of [start,end] indices to be excluded from audio but to be included in the subtitles.
 `speakAudio(audio, [onsubtitles=null])` | Add the `audio` object to the speech queue.
 This method was added to support external TTS services such as ElevenLabs WebSocket API.
 The audio object contains ArrayBuffer chunks in `audio` array, characters in `chars` array, starting times for each character in milliseconds in `ts` array, and durations for each character in milliseconds in `ds` array.
-As of now, the only supported format is PCM signed 16bit little endian 22050Hz.
+As of now, the only supported format is PCM signed 16bit little endian.
 `speakMarker(onmarker)` | Add a marker to the speech queue.
 The callback function `onmarker` is called when the queue processes the event.
 `lookAt(x,y,t)` | Make the avatar's head turn to look at the screen position (`x`,`y`) for `t` milliseconds.
 `lookAtCamera(t)` | Make the avatar's head turn to look at the camera for `t` milliseconds.